Definitely-not-AWS-Workshops/workshop-1-blog/content/2-High-Level-Design/2-Terraform-Modules/_index.md

 Terraform automatically explore dependencies between resources placed in a configuration.
 Creating several modules complicates resource dependencies.

 {{% notice tip %}}
-If you prefer using Terraform modules while simultaneously avoiding such problems, you should consider using third-party tools or developing your own.
+If you still prefer to use Terraform modules while simultaneously avoiding such problems, you should consider using third-party tools or developing your own.
 {{% /notice %}}

 You can call modules in *main.tf* file from a single root module, as shown below.
 Terraform will detect dependencies between them if necessary, and you can execute all modules in a single run.
 You may again fall into a single-point-of-failure situation, potentially destroying your infrastructure all at once.